top of page

 - herbs (basil, oregano, thyme, mint)

-These are the best edible plants for raised beds on concrete because they are all small in size and require little maintenance.
+These are the best edible plants for raised beds on concrete because they are all small and require little maintenance.

-Succulents are also relatively low-maintenance, but they will need more sun than most other types of plants.
+Succulents also have relatively low maintenance, but they will need more sun than most other types of plants.
 Once you have selected the plants for your garden, it is time to move on to step two: preparing the concrete.

 Step 2: Preparing the Concrete

-Before you can start raised bed gardening on concrete, you need to prepare the concrete surface.
+Before starting raised bed gardening on concrete, you must prepare the concrete surface.
 First, remove any loose debris or dirt from the surface.

-Next, use a garden hose or pressure washer to clean the concrete.
-If there are any cracks or holes in the concrete, fill them in with a patching compound.
+Next, clean the concrete with a garden hose or pressure washer.
+If any cracks or holes exist, fill them with a concrete patching compound such as this one.

-Once the surface is clean and smooth, you're ready to start building your raised bed garden.
+Once the surface is clean and smooth, you can start building your raised bed garden.

 Step 3: Choosing your raised beds for concrete